sesameintro/IntershipNLP/README.md

 # IntershipNLP
-This is a collection for Intership material.
+This is a collection for Internship material.

+## KNOWLEDGE OF NLP

 1. Transformer conception understanding: